 In about seventeen days, exactly on a full moon in Capricorn, I completed line drawings of the Major Arcana.
 After completing Key 21: The World, I looked back on The Fool card I had drawn back in the beginning and was dissatisfied, so I re-drew The Fool, which I had renamed The Initiate.
 Thus, for the Majors, I began with Key 0 and yet also ended with Key 0.

 From the first Key 0 I drew to the final card, the King of Pentacles, which I renamed to the Archangel of Mysteries, the pen and ink line drawings took me exactly 38 days.
-Not only did I finish the line drawings for all 78 cards and a card back design, but I also completed the first draft of this guidebook that explained by conception and point of view for each card.
+Not only did I finish the line drawings for all 78 cards and a card back design, but I also completed the first draft of The Book of Maps that explains my conception and point of view for each card.

-I understand that by most standards, that seems very fast, and regrettably, I have no explanation for how it happened so quickly.
+I understand that by most standards, that seems very fast, and I have no explanation for how it happened so quickly.
 I can tell you how I felt.
-I felt pushed and prodded by an inner voice, who drove me to keep going, to persist, to be unrelenting, and to stay focused.
+I felt pushed and prodded by the Voice of Spirit, who drove me to keep going, to persist, to be unrelenting, and to stay focused.
 I devoted every free moment I had to this undertaking.
 I slept less.
 I ate less.
 I eliminated all leisure time from my life.
 I stopped responding to calls, queries, and personal communications.
 Working on this deck project took over my life.

 That said, the math is reasonable, and when you consider it, you’ll realize it wasn’t magic: eighty-one hand-drawn works of art (that’s the seventy-eight cards in tarot plus the extra significator cards and a card back design; actually, it was more than that, because I finished many card designs that were later rejected) in thirty-eight days means I had to go at the rate of completing about two to three cards per day.
 Each card takes me between one to two hours (remember: I’m drawing these cards actual size, where each image is 7 cm x 12 cm, so each original work of art is literally the actual size of a tarot card) so as long as I put in two hours in the morning before work and two hours at night after work every weekday and devoted the entire weekend to this undertaking, finishing all cards of the tarot deck in under two months was manageable.